logicuniverse/manifesto/README.md

 ---

-## VI.
-LogicIR: The Universal Logic Fabric
+## V. LogicIR: The Universal Logic Fabric

 In the **LogicUniverse**, all logic—regardless of its origin—is ultimately expressed as a single, deterministic data structure: the **Logic Intermediate Representation (LogicIR)**.
 Serving as the **single source of truth**, LogicIR is the definitive, closed-world description of a Tri-Axial Fractal Topology, encoding the "Shape, Motion, and Essence" of every Logic Unit.